Search for higgsinos in compressed mass spectra using low-momentum tracks in $pp$ collisions at $\sqrt{s}=13$ TeV with the ATLAS detector: Systematic uncertainty

-As shown in Figure~\ref{fig:SRsys}, the systematic uncertainty of the displaced track search is dominated by uncertainties in the normalisation and track reweighting factors, and the background modelling uncertainties.
-The impact of a given category of uncertainties is estimated by taking the results from the nominal background-only likelihood fit to the CRs, fixing the parameters associated with the other uncertainties to their best-fit values, and propagating the variations of the remaining floating parameters to the background prediction in the SRs using the covariance matrix from the nominal fit~\cite{Baak:2014wma}.
+As shown in Figure~\ref{fig:SRsys}, the systematic uncertainty of the displaced track search is dominated by the uncertainty related to the normalisation and track reweighting factors, and the background modelling uncertainty.
+The impact of a given category of uncertainty is estimated by taking the results from the nominal background-only likelihood fit to the CRs, fixing the parameters associated with the other sources of uncertainty to their best-fit values, and propagating the variations of the remaining floating parameters to the background prediction in the SRs using the covariance matrix from the nominal fit~\cite{Baak:2014wma}.
 The profile likelihood method used for the fits is described in more detail in Section~\ref{sec:results}.
-Since the individual uncertainties in different categories can be correlated, the uncertainties from each category do not necessarily sum in quadrature to the total systematic uncertainty using this decomposition method, and can even be larger than the total in the case of the displaced track SRs.
+Since the individual sources of uncertainty in different categories can be correlated, the uncertainties from each category do not necessarily sum in quadrature to the total systematic uncertainty using this decomposition method, and can even be larger than the total in the case of the displaced track SRs.
+This feature arises mainly from anti-correlations between the theoretical uncertainties and those related to the normalisation and reweighting factors for the dominant $Z(\rightarrow \nu\bar{\nu})$+jets and $W^\pm(\rightarrow \tau^\pm \nu_\tau)$+jets backgrounds, leading to a partial cancellation when they are included simultaneously in the likelihood fit.
 For the 1$\ell$1T search, the non-closure uncertainty in the fake lepton-track contribution is the most significant, especially for 1$\mu$1T.
-For 1$e$1T, uncertainties in the transfer factors and CR statistical uncertainties become more dominant, due to limited data.
+For 1$e$1T, uncertainty in the transfer factors and CR statistical uncertainty become more dominant, due to limited data.